-If you are an owner of this little ball of happiness, then you have already had a chance to figure out that guinea pigs are extremely gentle and emotional animals.
-In fact, so many things can stress them out.
-Loud noises, different temperatures, changes in their daily diet.
+If you are an owner of a guinea pig, then you have already had a chance to figure out that they are extremely gentle and emotional animals.
+In fact, so many things can stress them out, such as loud noises, different temperatures, and changes in their daily diet.

 Do Guinea Pigs Need a Companion to Survive?

 Naturally, guinea pigs live in big herds.
-That means that they always have someone to interact with and that socialization is ‘in their blood’.
+That means that they always have someone to interact with and that socialization is in their blood.
 A lot of experts agree that adopting only one guinea pig can be a huge mistake.

+In Switzerland, it is forbidden to have just one guinea pig.
 This country is one of the world’s leaders when it comes to ‘animal social rights’.
 If you want to adopt a dog, for example, you have to attend a few lessons to make sure that you know how to train it.

 Unfortunately, even laws can’t always regulate every aspect of the pet’s life.
 Of course, guinea pigs don’t always die in one day.
 That means that at one point in its life, the furry ball will be left alone.

 Related: Which Guinea Pig Gender Is Better?

-How to Make Sure that Your Guinea Pig is Happy Alone
+How to Make Sure That Your Guinea Pig Is Happy Alone?